chobbledotcom/vegan-prestwich/place/dokes-pizza.md

 - "Saturday: 10am–11pm"
 - "Sunday: 10am–10pm"
 ---

+[March 2023:](https://www.instagram.com/p/CqSWGe1NZHR) "Finally got myself back to @dokesprestwich this weekend!
+Last time I went was right after they opened.
+Seems like the menu has been streamlined a bit.
+They’ve got this lovely mushroom and truffle oil pizza as a vegan option, and are willing to adapt their other options with vegan cheese and topping substitutions.
+I have to say this pizza was delicious though, so I’d happily have it again!"

 [October 2022:](https://www.facebook.com/groups/veganprestwich/posts/1776423132735095) "Went for a meal at Dokes Pizzeria in the village last night and have to admit it’s the best Vegan Pizza I’ve found in 3 years !"